JBrenneman444/VideoGameCharacterIndex/README.md

 * Then, tried to test out initial connection of AJAX data and HTML.

 ## TODO / Unresolved Items
+* Make auto-filling form that updates whenever a user types in new characters
 * jQuery should append new images for carousel, rather than hard-coding number
 * add "Load more" functionality for games, maybe other fields
 * Set up so user can choose Official Art, Fan Art, etc.